psuanm5030/beautiful-jekyll/learning.md

 ### A/B Testing

-Finally was A/B testing, which was much more intense than expected.
-The course was enlightening as it was taught by some experts from google, who were pioneers with evaluating web design and functionality.
+The last class was on A/B testing, which was much more intense than expected.
+The course was enlightening as it was taught by some experts from Google, who were pioneers with evaluating web design and functionality.

 **PROJECT: DESIGN AN A/B TEST**